-- In the absence of sound walls, general construction activities would result in Noise Impacts at noise sensitive receptors located within 75 feet of heavy equipment during daytime operations and 110 feet if construction was conducted at night.3 - Including the effect of the existing sound wall, no impacts would occur at singlefamily residences at the Innovation Homes development (South of Whipple Road) during daytime or nighttime construction hours. - Track installation would generate a Noise Impact for residences within 100 feet of daytime construction activities or within 190 feet of nighttime track-laying activities, assuming an unobstructed line of sight. - Impacted residences include homes on 11th Street during nighttime construction. - Phase 1 would generate a nighttime Noise Impact at 3 residences - Phase 2 would have No Noise Impact in this area. - Impacted residences would include single-family residences at the Innovation Homes development (South of Whipple Road) during nighttime construction hours. - Phase 1 would generate Noise Impact at 17 homes during nighttime construction - Phase 2 would generate Noise Impact at 32 homes during nighttime construction
+- Heavy Equipment: General construction activities would result in Noise Impacts at noise sensitive receptors.
+Including the effect of the existing sound wall at the residential development and new sound walls constructed as part of the Project, impacts would occur at single-family residences at the Innovation Homes development (South of Whipple Road) during nighttime construction hours as follows: - Phase 1 would generate No Noise Impact - Phase 2 would generate Noise Impacts at 15 homes during nighttime construction - Track installation: Construction activities during track installation would generate a Noise Impact for residences within 100 feet of daytime construction activities or within 300 feet of nighttime track-laying activities, assuming an unobstructed line of sight.
+With the effect of new sound walls recommended as part of the Project and constructed prior to start construction: - o Impacted residences would include single-family residences at the Innovation Homes development (South of Whipple Road) during nighttime construction hours.